We believe every child should have the opportunity to become a healthy and productive adult.

 Our children are some of the most vulnerable in Silicon Valley.

-Studies show foster children with an Advocate Volunteer receive more educational and health services; are more likely to find a safe, permanent home; perform better in school; and spend less time in foster care than children without one.
+Studies show foster children with an CASA Volunteer receive more educational and health services; are more likely to find a safe, permanent home; perform better in school; and spend less time in foster care than children without one.
 Become an Advocate Volunteer.

 Having an Advocate – a CASA Volunteer – is the intervention a child needs to reduce the impacts of having experienced trauma.